Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 The choice of coordinates determines the frame, leaving the geometry of the Riemannian manifold defined by the $n(n+1)/2$ functions of the metric.
 A torsion-free connection consists of $n^{3}-n^{2}(n-1)/2=n^{2}(n+1)/2$ functions.
 The metric condition is exactly this number of equations, allowing us in general to solve for the connection if the metric is known, or vice-versa (up to a constant scaling factor).

 Alternatively, we can look at things in a orthonormal frame:

-Here the metric is constant, and the orthonormal frame consists of $n^{2}$ functions, but it is determined only up to a change of orthonormal frame (rotation), leaving $n^{2}-n(n-1)/2=n(n+1)/2$ functions, consistent with the metric function count above.
+Here the metric is fixed, defined by the frame, which consists of $n^{2}$ functions, but is determined only up to a change of orthonormal frame (rotation); this yields $n^{2}-n(n-1)/2=n(n+1)/2$ functions, consistent with the metric function count above.
 The torsion-free condition is the same number of equations as the connection has functions, so that in general the torsion-free connection can be determined by the orthonormal frame.